IntelPython/dpctl/README.md

 Using dpCtl
 ===========
-dpCtl relies on SYCL runtime.
+dpCtl relies on DPC++ runtime.
 With Intel oneAPI installed you should activate it.

 On Windows:
 ```cmd